sx-liu/EECS442SR/README.md

 ## Diffusion Model

+Please stay in the branch ``main`` for our enhanced diffusion models.

 ###  Classifier Guided DDPM Sampling

 Our pre-trained model is derived from [OpenAI](https://github.com/openai/guided-diffusion) and uses the 64x64 -> 256x256 upsampler.
 You may directly download it [here](https://openaipublic.blob.core.windows.net/diffusion/jul-2021/64_256_upsampler.pt).